Variational Nested Dropout: Abstract

 \section{Abstract}

+Nested dropout~{ \thefootnote \footnote{\\Extension of \emph{Bayesian Nested Neural Networks for Uncertainty Calibration and Adaptive Compression}, CVPR21. \\Under review as a journal paper.}} is a variant of dropout operation that is able to order network parameters or features based on the pre-defined importance during training.
+It has been explored for: \textbf{I.} \emph{Constructing nested nets}~\cite{ijcai2020-288,Cui_2021_CVPR}: the nested nets are neural networks whose architectures can be adjusted instantly during testing time, e.g., based on computational constraints.
+The nested dropout implicitly ranks the network parameters, generating a set of sub-networks such that any smaller sub-network forms the basis of a larger one. \textbf{II.} \emph{Learning ordered representation}~\cite{rippel2014learning}: the nested dropout applied to the latent representation of a generative model (e.g., auto-encoder) ranks the features, enforcing explicit order of the dense representation over dimensions.

-Nested networks or slimmable networks are neural networks whose architectures can be adjusted instantly during testing time, e.g., based on computational constraints.
-Recent studies have focused on a ``nested dropout'' layer, which is able to order the nodes of a layer by importance during training, thus generating a nested set of sub-networks that are optimal for different configurations of resources.
-However, the dropout rate is fixed as a hyper-parameter over different layers during the whole training process.
-Therefore, when nodes are removed, the performance decays in a human-specified trajectory rather than in a trajectory learned from data.
-Another drawback is the generated sub-networks are deterministic networks without well-calibrated uncertainty.
-To address these two problems, we develop a Bayesian approach to nested neural networks.
-We propose a variational ordering unit that draws samples for nested dropout at a low cost, from a proposed Downhill distribution, which provides useful gradients to the parameters of nested dropout.
-Based on this approach, we design a Bayesian nested neural network that learns the order knowledge of the node distributions.
+However, the dropout rate is fixed as a hyper-parameter during the whole training process.
+For nested nets, when network parameters are removed, the performance decays in a human-specified trajectory rather than in a trajectory learned from data.
+For generative models, the importance of features is specified as a constant vector, restraining the flexibility of representation learning.
+To address the problem, we focus on the probabilistic counterpart of the nested dropout.
+We propose a variational nested dropout (VND) operation that draws samples of multi-dimensional ordered masks at a low cost, providing useful gradients to the parameters of nested dropout.
+Based on this approach, we design a Bayesian nested neural network that learns the order knowledge of the parameter distributions.
+We further exploit the VND under different generative models for learning ordered latent distributions.
 In experiments, we show that the proposed approach outperforms the nested network in terms of accuracy, calibration, and out-of-domain detection in classification tasks.
-It also outperforms the related approach on uncertainty-critical tasks in computer vision.
+It also outperforms the related generative models on data generation tasks.